 About Brenda Loew

-She is President Emeritus of the National Board of the Toyohari Association of North America (TANA), co-founder of the Japanese Acupuncture Institute (JAI), LLC, current President of the Northwest Branch of the Toyohari Association of North America, co-founder of Seattle Acupuncture for Veterans, and on the editorial board of Keiraku Chiryo International Toyohari Newsletter.
+She is President Emeritus of the National Board of the Toyohari Association of North America (TANA), co-founder of the Japanese Acupuncture Institute (JAI), LLC, current President of the Northwest Branch of the Toyohari Association of North America, co-founder and team leader of Seattle Acupuncture for Veterans, and on the editorial board of Keiraku Chiryo International Toyohari Newsletter.

 Her other interests include meditation (she completed a yearlong meditation retreat in 1988), tai chi, research, studying acupuncture classics, community service, teaching and writing.
 She is happiest when engaged in dialogue with practitioners and students on how to make the ancient wisdom of the ancestors come alive in our modern times, and she is passionate about humanity’s relationship with Nature and what it means to be truly "Human".

 Languages Spoken English, some German, some Japanese (medical terms primarily), some Spanish

 School Northwest Institute of Acupuncture & Oriental Medicine (NIAOM)

 Degree Masters in Acupuncture (M.Ac.), Doctoral Candidate 2020

 Areas of Expertise